Where to Buy

 GBM Assessment (Score: 8.5/10)

-Published during the Weimar Republic, The Magic Mountain stages the ideological conflicts that would soon tear Europe apart, dramatizing them through conversations between characters who embody competing worldviews.
-The novel remains a cornerstone of both German and world literature, a work in which the life of the mind and the fate of civilization are inseparably intertwined.
+Brought out during the Weimar Republic, The Magic Mountain stages the ideological conflicts that would soon tear Europe apart, dramatizing them through conversations between characters who embody competing worldviews.
+The novel remains a pillar of both German and world literature, a work in which the life of the mind and the fate of civilization are inseparably intertwined.

 Weimar Culture, 1924-1926